USEPA/e-manifest/README.md

 The e-Manifest team has uploaded an **[Updated FAQ](https://www.epa.gov/e-manifest/frequent-questions-about-e-manifest)**.

 ## What is going on
-The next Production release is February, 5 2020, the following functionality is available for testing in our preproduction environment:
+The next Production release is March, 5 2020, the following functionality is available for testing in our preproduction environment:

     -    Current preproduction release as of 1/19/2020 contains:
                Services updates